-- Limited Funds for Strong Start/DC Early Intervention Program: The FY 2017 budget adds \$4.6 million more for early intervention services for infants and toddlers with developmental delays.
-While this will help serve more children who face some level of developmental delay, it is not sufficient to fund expansions adopted in recent years intended to allow services to be provided before delays become severe. - Increased Funding for the Statewide Longitudinal Education Data System (SLED): SLED is OSSE's tracking system for enrollment data and student demographics across the city's education programs.
-The budget commits \$1.1 million in new funding to support the personnel and operation of the data system. - Sustained Funding for Community Schools: The budget continues to fund the existing Community Schools grantees at the same level as in FY 2016.
-The model uses the school setting as a community hub for social services and enriched learning opportunities for students and families. - Continuation of Early Literacy Grant Program: The FY 2017 budget includes \$1.6 million in one-time funds to support an evidence-based program focused on third grade reading success.
+- Limited Funds for Strong Start/DC Early Intervention Program: The District recently expanded eligibility for early intervention services for infants and toddlers with developmental delays, to allow services to be provided before delays become severe.
+However, this expansion is not yet funded.
+The proposed budget adds \$2.3 million more towards early intervention services, to restore a cut made last year, but is not sufficient to fund the expanded services. - Increased Funding for the Statewide Longitudinal Education Data System (SLED): SLED is OSSE's tracking system for enrollment data and student demographics across the city's education programs.
+The proposed budget commits \$1.1 million in new funding to support the personnel and operation of the data system. - Sustained Funding for Community Schools: The proposed budget continues to fund the existing Community Schools grantees at the same level as in FY 2016.
+The model uses the school setting as a community hub for social services and enriched learning opportunities for students and families. - Continuation of Early Literacy Grant Program: The proposed FY 2017 budget includes \$1.6 million in one-time funds to support an evidence-based program focused on third grade reading success.
 Like in FY 2016, the program will provide grants to private or nonprofit organizations to provide early literacy intervention services on a daily basis for students in Pre-K through 3rd grade.

-The FY 2017 budget also rearranged some divisions and activity codes within the agency.
+The proposed budget also rearranged some divisions and activity codes within the agency.
 Key changes within OSSE's structure include the following: